LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 This is a single selection filter.

+The status filter

+* From the status filter, users can filter conversation by their statuses: Open, Open & Unassigned or Closed.
+* This is a single selection filter.
-**When tapping one of the status items, the list on left filter on the fly**
+* When tapping one of the status items will filter the connections list accordingly.

-Tap again to deselect the item
+* Tap again to remove the filter.

-To filter by additional parameters, user can tap the back button to return to the main filter screen
+* To filter by additional parameters, users can tap the back button to return to the main filter screen.

-To apply the current filter and close the filter panel, users can tap anywhere outside the filter panel.
+* To apply the current filter and close the filter panel, users can tap anywhere outside the filter panel.

 ## ![](/img/Status filter.png)